 When stretching, ease into it.
 Remember, it takes a little time for various tissues to lengthen safely.
 So work into the stretch safely and avoid bouncing or quick/jerky movements.

-Static stretching can restrict some neural control to muscle fibers, so it’s best to be done after exercise, first thing in the morning, or as you unwind before bed.
+Static stretching can restrict some neural control to muscle fibers, so it’s typically best to be done after exercise, first thing in the morning, or as you unwind before bed.

 It’s best to stretch when the body is warmed up, so taking time after doing cardio, or a workout would be optimal.